lorenzosquadrani/lorenzosquadrani.github.io/_notes/health/protein_intake.md

+---
+title: "Protein intake"
+permalink: /notes/health/protein_intake
+---

-The International Sociaty of Sports Nutritionsì stands:
+The International Sociaty of Sports Nutritions stands:

 - It seems like it make sense to take proteins soon before or after the muscle-stimulating exercise.
 Current evidence favors the post-exercise period as a time when rapid hyperaminoacidemia promotes a marked rise in the rate of MPS.
 - The protein intake should be in the range of 1.4–2.0 g protein/kg body weight/day.
 It is unsure whether higher doses have some benefits, but it seems like not.
 A review paper from 2018 suggests that protein intakes at amounts greater than ~1.6 g/kg/day do not further contribute RET-induced gains in FFM.